December 1 is World AIDS Day, an annual event raising awareness and money to fight AIDS around the world.

 Many people have fears, prejudices and negative attitudes about HIV and AIDS that might not be rooted in facts.
 What is fact: Stigma leads to discrimination, which can marginalize the HIV-affected community.

-As a 24-year-old, Moore looks back on his diagnosis back in 2014.
-That's when he realized he had to get past his own thoughts and misconceptions about HIV.
+As a 28-year-old, Moore looks back on his diagnosis back in 2014.
+That’s when he realized he had to get past his own thoughts and misconceptions about HIV.

 “All I actually heard was, ‘You’re probably going to die soon.’
 That was the lack of education that I had.”

 Murphy is now an ambassador for the Elizabeth Glaser Pediatric AIDS Foundation.
-Both she and Moore agree there is a generational divide between the people who were alive while the disease was considered a death sentence and those born later.
+She and Moore agree there is a generational divide between the people who were alive while the disease was considered a death sentence and those born later.